aleksejspopovs/algorithm-playground/design/Execution_Model.md

 The sending object may assume that the contents of messages it sends will not be modified.

 [^msg-immutable]: How can this be enforced?
 It probably cannot.
 Does ECMAScript have any sort of a const modifier for function parameters yet?
+Maybe this is actually worth using TypeScript/CoffeeScript for?
 [^msg-typing]: Do we want to let users enforce typing?
 If so, it would have to be a property of the plugs and the wires could check if the source type is compatible with the destination type.
 But I am not sure we want to build a real type system on top of JavaScript.

 # Execution model